 why this study

-#2 Teachers with a fixed mindset were more likely to endorse a comfort focused approach to these students, with the intention of making the student feel better (i.e. “don’t worry, not every can be good at maths”).
+#2 Teachers with a fixed mindset were more likely to endorse a comfort-focused approach to these students, with the intention of making the student feel better (i.e. “don’t worry, not everyone can be good at maths”).

-#3 Teachers with a growth mindset were more likely to endorse a strategy focused approach to these students.
-This included tangible ways they could improve and being asked questions in class so that they could practise
+#3 Teachers with a growth mindset were more likely to endorse a strategy-focused approach to these students.
+This included tangible ways they could improve, and being asked questions in class so that they could practice.

 Having high expectations that all your students can achieve success and improve is central to good teaching.
 Despite having good intentions, the comfort focused approach of telling students that ‘not everyone can be good at maths’ appears to do more harm than good as it conveys a sense of low expectations and suggests that they will forever be stuck with their low abilities.
 This is a classic example of the gap and difference between what the teacher says and what the student hears.

 Your mindset will shape your teaching practices, which in turn impact on how students seem themselves.
 If you want accelerate this process, there are some guidelines that may be helpful for teachers looking to develop a growth mindset classroom.
 These include focusing on strategy and providing a step-by-step guide.
 Nothing will make students feel better than mastering something they have previously been unable to do.
 In the short term, it is more painful than the typical comfort focused approaches, but in the long term is worth the reward.

 A review by leading researchers suggests that growth mindset interventions should be so subtle and stealthy that students are unaware that they are receiving an intervention.
 Having high expectations and consistently focusing on strategy helps do this.

 For more tips, advice and strategies on how to help develop a growth mindset culture, check out our blogs on How to Fail Better and Growth Mindset Strategies.
 You can also download free psychological resources to help your students, download a visual summary of this study here, or pop us an email if you have any questions.